-Japanese GP in holding pattern at Typhoon Hagibus approaches
+Japanese GP in holding pattern as Typhoon Hagibis approaches

-NAGOYA, Japan (AP) — With the Suzuka circuit shuttered on Saturday because of the approaching typhoon, the Formula One Japanese Grand Prix was in a holding pattern with drivers forced to spend the day at their hotels.
+NAGOYA, Japan (AP) — With the Suzuka circuit shuttered on Saturday because of the approaching typhoon, the Japanese Grand Prix was in a holding pattern with drivers forced to spend the day at their hotels.

 Organizers canceled Saturday’s qualifying session with Typhoon Hagibis set to hit Japan’s main island on Saturday and Sunday.
-Plans are for the race to be run as scheduled on Sunday at 2.00p.m. local time, with qualifying earlier in the day.
+Plans are for the Formula One race to be run as scheduled on Sunday at 2 p.m. local time (0500 GMT), with qualifying earlier in the day.

-Hagibis, which could dump amounts of rain not seen since a deadly typhoon in 1958, is expected to make landfall on the Pacific coast of central or eastern Japan on Saturday evening, the Japan Meteorological Agency said.
+Hagibis, which could dump amounts of rain not seen since a deadly typhoon in 1958, is expected to make landfall on the Pacific coast of central or eastern Japan on Saturday evening.

 Signs were put up at the circuit on Friday telling fans that all activities for Saturday had been canceled.

-“We got an unexpected day off on Saturday but I’m sure the team will keep me busy,” Mercedes driver Valtteri Bottas said after leading Friday’s final practice session.
+“We got an unexpected day off on Saturday but I’m sure the team will keep me busy,” Mercedes driver Valtteri Bottas said after leading Friday’s final practice.
 “But we’ll be digging into the data and make the most out of it.”

 If qualifying goes ahead on Sunday it will mean a busy day for the drivers but it’s not unprecedented.